-The goals and projects identified in this Annual Action Plan were developed using strategies that have been proven successful, revisions to past approaches, and new strategies where needed.
+The City continues to maintain programs it has historically operated and adjusts funding priorities to match the annual needs as identified by the community and the annual application cycle.
 The majority of the programs included in this Action Plan have been funded and in operation for several years.
 The agencies offering these programs and services utilizing the CDBG funds have proven to be solid in terms of their performance as well as their impact on the community's well-being.

 The City's CDBG program maintains partnerships with local nonprofits providing essential services for low-income households as well as with other City departments to assess progress, provide extensions where necessary, and reallocate unused funds where necessary.
 In addition, the City has a monitoring and evaluation system in place to determine subrecipient performance levels.
 This is considered during the evaluation and prioritization of funding allocation.